frappe/frappe_docs/frappe_docs/www/docs/user/en/api/document.md

 ## Document Methods

-This section lists out common methods that are available on the `doc` object.
+This section lists out the standard methods that are available on the `doc` object.
+These methods are defined in the `frappe.model.Document` class and are available to all Documents.

-## doc.insert
+### doc.insert

 This method inserts a new document into the database table.
 It will check for user permissions and execute `before_insert`, `validate`, `on_update`,